Professor Tangent

 Plato

 Many think of their beliefs and opinions as part of who they are, but what about the way they formed those beliefs and opinions?
-Before we were believing beings, we were beings capable of forming beliefs.
+Before we were believers, we were capable of forming beliefs.
 The philosopher Descartes went so far as to doubt his very existence.
 He finally concluded that if he could doubt his existence, think about his doubt, and even doubt that he was thinking about doubt, then he must actually exist.
 He simplified his conclusion to, "I think, therefore I am."
-Before thinking about something you believe and how that belief is part of who you are, think about why you believe it.
+Before thinking about something you believe and how that belief is part of who you are, think about how you came to believe it.

 Was there ever a time you believed something different?
 If so, what changed?